 Spain: In Catalonia, the cabinet of President Quim Torra is sworn in (including Ernest Maragall as external action minister; see May 12), ending the suspension of autonomy.

 Brazil: In gubernatorial elections in Tocantins, acting incumbent Mauro Carlesse (Humanist Party of Solidarity) wins 30.3% of the vote, Vicentinho Alves (Party of the Republic) 22.2%, Carlos Amastha (Brazilian Socialist Party) 21.4%, Kátia Abreu (Democratic Labour Party) 15.7%, and Márlon Reis (Sustainability Network) 9.9%.
 Turnout is 69.9%.
-A runoff will be held on June 24.
+A runoff is held on June 24 and Carlesse wins 75.1% of the vote against 24.9% for Alves.

 North Korea: It is reported, based on South Korean intelligence sources, that No Kwang Chol was appointed defense minister on May 17.